Ridge Manor, Florida: Geography

-Ridge Manor is located in eastern Hernando County at (28.499108, -82.181305).
+Ridge Manor is located in eastern Hernando County.
 It is bordered to the south by Lacoochee in Pasco County.
 The north-flowing Withlacoochee River winds through the southern and western parts of Ridge Manor and in October 2024 caused "unprecedented flooding" when many days after Hurricane Milton it continued to rise and crest.

 U.S. Route 301 runs through the east side of Ridge Manor, leading north 12 mi to Bushnell and south 10 mi to Dade City.
 U.S. Route 98 crosses the western side of Ridge Manor, leading west 13 mi to Brooksville, the Hernando County seat, and south 10 miles to Dade City.
 Florida State Road 50 runs across the northern part of Ridge Manor, connecting US 98 and 301.
 SR 50 leads east 20 mi to Mascotte and west with US 98 to Brooksville.
-Interstate 75 is 3 mi west of Ridge Manor, with access via US 98 / SR 50.
+Interstate 75 is 3 mi west of Ridge Manor, with access via US 98 / SR 50 at Exit 301.
 A portion of Ridge Manor along US 98 / SR 50 in the vicinity the Withlacoochee State Trail (originally the South Florida Railroad Pemberton Ferry Branch) was the location of the ghost town of Rital.

 According to the United States Census Bureau, the CDP has a total area of 23.4 km2, of which 22.4 km2 are land and 1.1 km2, or 4.55%, are water.

-Ridge Manor Community Park, located off Ridge Manor Boulevard, has baseball fields used for Little League.